Back to blog

 MOCCAE GHG Deadline 2026: What UAE SMEs Need to Do Right Now

-This isn't optional.
-This isn't a suggestion.
-And the penalties for non-compliance are severe: fines ranging from AED 50,000 to AED 2,000,000, depending on the violation category.
+This is a mandatory legal obligation that carries real penalties.
+And the penalties for non-compliance are severe: fines ranging from AED 50,000 to AED 2,000,000 (based on public reports; verify with your legal advisor), depending on the violation category.
 For SMEs operating on thin margins, a single penalty could threaten the business.

 What Is the MOCCAE GHG Deadline and Why Does It Exist?